Košice: History

-The significance and wealth of the city at the end of the 14th century was mirrored by the decision to build an entirely new church on the grounds of the previously destroyed smaller St. Elisabeth Church.
-The construction of the biggest cathedral in the Kingdom of Hungary – St. Elisabeth Cathedral – was supported by Emperor Sigismund, and by the apostolic see itself.
-Since the beginning of the 15th century, the city played a leading role in the Pentapolitana – the league of towns of five most important cities in Upper Hungary (Bardejov, Levoča, Košice, Prešov, and Sabinov).
-During the reign of King Matthias Corvinus the town reached its medieval population peak.
+The significance and wealth of the city at the end of the 14th century were mirrored by the decision to build an entirely new church on the grounds of the previously destroyed, smaller St. Elisabeth Church.
+The construction of the St. Elisabeth Cathedral, the biggest cathedral in the Kingdom of Hungary, was supported by Emperor Sigismund, and by the apostolic see itself.
+From the beginning of the 15th century, the city played a leading role in the Pentapolitana – the league of the five most important cities in Upper Hungary (Bardejov, Levoča, Košice, Prešov, and Sabinov).
+During the reign of King Matthias Corvinus, the town reached its medieval population peak.
 With an estimated 10,000 inhabitants, it was among the largest medieval cities in Europe.

-The history of Košice was heavily influenced by the dynastic disputes over the Hungarian throne which, together with the decline of the continental trade, brought the city into stagnation.
+The history of Košice was heavily influenced by the dynastic disputes over the Hungarian throne, which, together with the decline of the continental trade, brought the city into stagnation.
 Vladislaus III of Varna failed to capture the city in 1441.
 John Jiskra's mercenaries from Bohemia defeated Tamás Székely's Hungarian army in 1449.
-John I Albert, Prince of Poland, could not capture the city during a six-month-long siege in 1491.
-In 1526, the city paid homage to the Holy Roman Emperor Ferdinand I. John Zápolya captured the town in 1536 but Ferdinand I reconquered the city in 1551.
+John I Albert, Prince of Poland, failed to capture the city during a six-month-long siege in 1491.
+In 1526, the city paid homage to the Holy Roman Emperor Ferdinand I. John Zápolya captured the town in 1536, but Ferdinand I reconquered it in 1551.
 In 1554, the settlement became the seat of the Captaincy of Upper Hungary.